omelchert/SWtools/README.md

   (d=1) transverse coordinate, extension to higher dimensions is straight forward.
-An example of an extension module [SWtools_SRM2D](<https://omelchert.github.io//SWtools/doc/html/SWtools_SRM2D.html>), implementing a spectral renormalization method for d=2 is included under `results/numExp07_2DNSE_SRM2D`.
+An example of an extension module [SWtools_SRM2D](<https://omelchert.github.io//SWtools/doc/html/SWtools_SRM2D.html>), implementing a spectral renormalization method for d=2 by subclassing `SWtools` base class `IterBase` is included with the example under `results/numExp07_2DNSE_SRM2D`.